OOK receiver based on modified Jeenode voor OOK, ELRO devices (pulling my hair out :-)

 joop: Thank you very much for your help.

-RE: OOK receiver based on modified Jeenode voor OOK, ELRO devices (pulling my hair out :-) - Added by joop about 7 years ago
+RE: OOK receiver based on modified Jeenode voor OOK, ELRO devices (pulling my hair out :-) - Added by joop over 7 years ago

 Jorge,thanks for your investigation ,I will update the wiki with your findings.